-The useful qualitative data gained through the interviews will be arranged in major themes using a content analysis technique where implications, conclusions and inferences on project evaluation, organizational culture and organisational learning will be identified.
-Effort will also be directed to cross-examine the qualitative data with the quantitative findings on their level of agreement.
+The useful qualitative data gained through the interviews was arranged in major themes using a content analysis technique where implications, conclusions and inferences on project evaluation, organizational culture and organizational learning will be identified.
+Effort was also directed to cross-examine the qualitative data with the quantitative findings on their level of agreement.